Content

 If you’re experiencing psychological ED, consider in-person or online therapy.
 Seeking treatment for mental health can lead to better erectile function while helping you feel better overall.

-While erectile dysfunction creams and gels may seem great in theory, few are available for purchase.
-Fortunately, though, there are many other ED treatments.
+What is the best cream for erectile dysfunction?
+Erectile dysfunction creams and gels may seem great in theory, but few are available for purchase.
+Fortunately, though, there are many other ED treatments with plenty of satisfied customers.

 The only FDA-authorized ED gel is Eroxon.
-Eroxon is available without a prescription and works by cooling and heating the penis, stimulating the nerves.
+Over-the-counter Eroxon is available without a prescription and works by cooling and heating the penis, stimulating the nerves to improve blood flow.

 Beware of dodgy ED treatments.
 Many “natural” products are marketed for improving erectile function and enhancing sexual performance — but there’s very little proof they work.
-Since the FDA doesn’t test or approve these supplements in the same way that they test medications, they may contain harmful ingredients.
+Since the FDA doesn’t test or approve these supplements in the same way it regulates medications, they may contain harmful ingredients.

 There are legit alternatives to erectile dysfunction creams and gels.
 While very few ED creams and gels are on the market, numerous safe and highly effective erectile dysfunction treatments are available.
 Therapy can also be helpful if your ED has psychological roots, like anxiety.

 Erectile dysfunction can be frustrating to deal with, but it is treatable.
-Learning more about ED and your treatment options can be a solid first step in figuring it out.
+Learning more about ED and your treatment options is a solid first step in figuring it out.

-Check out our blog post on the latest ED treatments and our guide on how to get hard.
+Check out our blog posts on the latest ED treatments, remedies for premature ejaculation (PE), and how to get hard.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!